Documentation Index

 Upload two local bots and run a remote match with full time limit enforcement on AWS Graviton3 hardware.

-cambc test-run <bot_a> <bot_b> [map]
+cambc match test <bot_a> <bot_b> [maps...]

 Both bots are packaged and uploaded to the server.
 Unlike cambc run, this enforces the 2ms CPU time limit per round — use this to check your bot’s performance before submitting.
+You can optionally specify .map26 files — one per game.

-View your remote test run history.
+View your team’s remote test run history.

-cambc test-matches [--limit N]
+cambc match tests [--limit N]

-cambc teams
+cambc team

 Search for teams or view team details.